boostin96/nyckelharpa/README.md

 The app's Keypad Device Handler was created by Mitch Pond on SmartThings where it is still used by a few Smartapps including SHM Delay.
 With Mitch's assistance and Zigbee skills it was ported to HE, then I added the Alarm capability that sounds a fast high pitch tone until set off on the Iris V2, and beeps for 255 seconds on the Centralite.

-_This DH may be used with the Centralite V2, Centralite V3, and Iris V2 keypads_
+_This DH may be used with the Centralite V2, Centralite V3, Iris V2, and UEI(beta) keypads_

 1. After installing the keypad DH, go to devices, change Type to Centralitex Keypad, Save Device